cadmean-ru/cadmean_rpc_dart/README.md

 # cadRPC client library for Python

 cadRPC is an easy-to-use RPC technology.
-It's goal is to simplify the communication with your web API, hiding all the HTTP and JSON poppycock.
+It's goal is to simplify the communication with your web API, hiding all the HTTP and JSON stuff.

 ## Installation